stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/cms-tree-page-view/readme.txt

 6. Users of WPML can find all their languages in the tree
 7. Quickly switch between regular list view and tree view using the switch icon

 == Changelog ==

+= 1.2.16 =
+- Just a version bump to make wordpress.org see my changes...

+= 1.2.15 =
+- Fixed a PHP shortcode.
+- Fixed arguments passed to filter get_pages.

 = 1.2.14 =
 - Now the tree view is enabled by default for hiearchical post types.
 Should make it easier for new users to get started.